LDMX-Software/ldmx-sw/README.md

 ```
 cd ldmx-sw
 just # no arguments prints out the possible options
-just init # initialize a new development environment
+just init # initialize a new development environment (once per clone)
 just configure build test # configure ldmx-sw, build it, then test it
 ```